WireNinja/WireNinja/README.md

 - PHP, and Golang Developer.
 - Interested in Elixir.
 - Few times crashing production start from network and server in first month at work 📉.
+- Make change in production is a must.

 <!---
 WireNinja/WireNinja is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.